• Skip to main content

 2. Use good quality besan that is not rancid.

-4. Making the batter to the right consistency is the key to get crisp fried fritters.
+4. Batter consistency is the key to get crisp fried fritters.
 Do not make it too runny or too thick.

 5. The onion and ginger masala is the key to flavor up the bajjis.